osvasali/ISS-Tracker/README.md

 $ curl localhost:5027/countries/United_States/regions/Nevada/cities/Reno
 ```

-Output below is confirmation that the functions in app.py can now use the XML data:
+Output below is shorter that the actual output and has a break marked with an ellipsis `...`:

 ```
 {